Accounting

 Both adjusted balances = $284,650 ✓

-The critical principle here: items on the book side require adjusting journal entries because they represent transactions the company has not yet recorded.
+Items on the book side require adjusting journal entries because they represent transactions the company has not yet recorded.
 Items on the bank side do not require entries because the company has already recorded them; they simply have not cleared the bank yet.

 Journal entries resulting from this reconciliation